Yurik72/ESPHap/README.md

 # Code examples
 ## Simple example

-Examples folder contains very simple examples EspHapLed (for ESP32) and EspHapLed8266 (for ESP8266) how to handle LED status
+EspHapLed (for ESP32) and EspHapLed8266 (for ESP8266) are very basic examples for how to handle a simple LED connected to your board.

-Before actually compiling your sketch you first need to:
+Before you compile your sketch you first need to:

 1. Change your Wifi settings by editing the following lines: